-She studied English at Cambridge University before doing an MA on Women and Literature in English and a PhD on Victorian & Edwardian literature at Hull University.
-After realising that she was better at writing than teaching, she worked in a number of administrative jobs whilst trying to finish her first book, which was rejected.
-Thinking there must have been some mistake, she then wrote another, which was fortunately accepted by Harlequin/Mills & Boon.
+She studied English at Cambridge University before doing a PhD at Hull, working in a variety of administrative jobs while trying to finish her first book, which was rejected.
+Thinking there must have been some mistake, she then wrote another, which was fortunately accepted by Harlequin Mills & Boon.